uwuvern/Binding/README.md

 You can get the latest version in the releases page, or you can use jitpack to get the latest version, the latest version is [![](https://jitpack.io/v/uwuvern/binding.svg)](https://jitpack.io/#uwuvern/binding)

 If needed here's a reference to the release page [here](https://github.com/uwuvern/binding/releases)

+This project is multi modular, so using it requires having the modules as dependencies, the current modules are

+- core      | the base implementation of the bindables
+- bindables | extra bindable types
+- kotlin    | The kotlin extensions for bindables

+please replace the {module} field with your desired module & the {version} field with your desired version

 ### Gradle

 ### Groovy